Jordana Chana Mayim

 He lives in Baltimore.
 He doesn’t swim like any of the other fish.
 He has trouble moving one of his fins, but he keeps on swimming.

-I grew up in a little town just outside of Philadelphia longing to leave it and see the world.
+I grew up in a suburb just outside of Philadelphia, longing to leave it and see the world.
 I also grew up with a pencil forever in my hand and the knowledge that I would one day be a writer.
 Here are the first two books I ever wrote when I was six:

 As you can see from the sides of the books, I loved staples almost as much as I loved writing.